EPF Interest 2025-26: 8.25% Credited to Your Account

 8.25% EPF Interest Rate FY2025-26

-2nd Year Consecutive at 8.25%
+3rd Year Consecutive at 8.25%

-The 8.25% CBT Decision: Confirmed, Second Year Running
+The 8.25% Decision: Notified, Third Year Running

 At its 239th meeting on 2 March 2026, the Central Board of Trustees (CBT) — the apex policy body of the Employees’ Provident Fund Organisation — recommended an 8.25% annual interest rate on EPF deposits for FY2025-26.
 The Government of India announced this in PIB PRID 2234502 on the same date.
-FY2024-25 also carried an 8.25% rate, making FY2025-26 the second consecutive year at this level.
+FY2024-25 and FY2023-24 also carried an 8.25% rate, making FY2025-26 the third consecutive year at this level.

 1